- Publication ofrevised edition of The European Code of Conduct for Research Integrity. A french version was published as well.

 - The 2nd World Conference on Research Integrity (WCRI 2010), Singapur, 21-24 July, 2010

 - Singapore Statement on Research Integrity 2010 (Global Code of Conduct)

-- The Inserm created its delegation for research integrity (DIS)
+- The Inserm creates its delegation for research integrity (DIS)

-- The Inserm created the first mission of reflexion of research integrity
+- The Inserm creates the first mission of reflexion of research integrity

 - The National Academy of Sciences published Responsible Science: Ensuring the Integrity of the Research Process, Vol. 2.
 Washington, D.C.: National Academy of Sciences Press (1993).